teltploek/doctor/readme.md

-# Pentia Doctor
+# node-gyp Doctor

-> Detect potential issues with users system that could prevent Pentia Build from working correctly
+> Detect potential issues with users system that could prevent node-gyp from working correctly

 ![](screenshot.png)

 ## Usage

-Will eventually be baked into [FrontendBuilder](https://github.com/PentiaLabs/FrontendBuilder):

-Until then it's in a state of development, and should be used in conjunction with [npm-link](https://docs.npmjs.com/cli/link)
+This is in a heavy state of development, and should be used in conjunction with [npm-link](https://docs.npmjs.com/cli/link)

 So do the following to test it out at this moment: